Best Pellet Grill for Beginners in 2026: Start Grilling Right

 Why We Picked It

 The Pit Boss Navigator 850 makes the beginner list because new grillers consistently underestimate how much cooking space they need.
 Once you start smoking ribs for the family, neighbors start showing up.
-The Navigator 850's approximately 879 square inches of cooking space at $479 means you will never run out of room, even as your guest lists grow.
+With roughly 879 square inches you will never run out of room, even as your guest lists grow.
+One honest note: it sold near $479 into early 2026, but the current verified price is about $800 — it's the capacity pick now, not the budget pick.

 For beginners who entertain regularly or have large families, starting with a spacious grill eliminates the frustrating experience of upgrading within the first year because your smaller grill cannot handle a party's worth of food.
 The Navigator 850 fits 5 racks of ribs, a full brisket plus sides, or 20+ burgers — enough for any backyard gathering.